MNSGC-Ballooning/OPC-Library/README.txt

 The library has been optimized for Teensy 3.5/3.6, but should work on any system.
 A count of total successful hits precedes the data from the sensors.

+----------Sensor Overview----------

-The PMS 5003 runs the read data function as fast as possible, and can record new data every 2.3 seconds.
+The Plantower PMS 5003 runs the read data function as fast as possible, and can record new data every 2.3 seconds.
 The PMS5003 serial is 9600 baud.
 The Plantower has 6 data points.

-The SPS 30 runs the read data function with the record data function, and can record new data every 1 seconds.
+The Sensirion SPS 30 runs the read data function with the record data function, and can record new data every 1 seconds.
 The SPS30 serial is 115200 baud.
 The SPS 30 is configured for UART communication.
 I2C communication is not supported.
 The SPS 30 has 10 data points.